 Enable Remote Desktop on SCCM CMG

-Once you set up SCCM CMG, you can enable remote desktop and access the virtual machine located in Azure.
-Once you enable remote desktop on CMG, you can review the IIS log files from the CMG Virtual Machine.
-Here is a step-by-step guide on how to enable remote desktop in SCCM cloud management gateway.
+Once you set up CMG, you can enable remote desktop and access the virtual machine located in Azure.
+After enabling the RDP, you can review the IIS log files from the CMG Virtual Machine.
+Here is a step-by-step guide on how to enable remote desktop for CMG.

 If you need further assistance on the above article or want to discuss other technical issues, check out some of these options.